The Complete Guide to Performance Exhaust Upgrades

 Akrapovic

-Akrapovic make fancy exhausts for fancy cars.
-With an application list that covers some seriously exotic machinery, Akrapovic offer exhausts that are made from the most expensive, lightweight materials including carbon fibre and titanium.
+Akrapovic make high quality exhausts for high end cars marques.
+With an application list that covers some seriously alluring machinery, Akrapovic offer exhausts that are made from the most expensive, lightweight materials including carbon fibre and titanium.
 This helps add the power and sound benefits without adding the extra weight.
-Perhaps best known for their range of professional motorcycle racing exhausts, Akrapovic are without a doubt the go-to brand if money is no object.
+Akrapovic are without a doubt the go-to brand if money is no object.

 Jetex